DiogoDeAndrade/loop/README.md

 - Sci-Fi UI Pack by [KenneyNL], licensed under [CC0]
 - Photos for photobashing from [Pexels](https://www.pexels.com/), free to use.
 - Heart icons created by [Kiranshastry - Flaticon](https://www.flaticon.com/free-icons/heart), free for use with attribution.
+- Energy icons created by [nawicon - Flaticon](https://www.flaticon.com/free-icons/energy), free for use with attribution.
 - Everything else done by [Diogo de Andrade], licensed through the [CC0] license.

 ## Sound